HSG-12M: A Large-Scale Benchmark of Spatial Multigraphs from the Energy Spectra of Non-Hermitian Crystals: Poly2Graph: Automating Spectral Graph Extraction

 \textbf{From Hamiltonians to Characteristic Polynomials.} Poly2Graph initializes with either a Bloch Hamiltonian matrix $H(z)$ or its characteristic polynomial.
 For a $s$-band tight-binding crystal chain, the Bloch Hamiltonian reads

-Its open-boundary spectrum solely depends on the roots of the Laurent \emph{characteristic polynomial}:
+Its open-boundary spectrum solely depends on the roots of the Laurent \textit{characteristic polynomial}:

-We choose an energy window $\Omega\subset\mbb{C}$ in the complex energy plane that encloses the entire spectral graph $\mathcal{G}$.
-By default, Poly2Graph estimates $\Omega$ by diagonalising a small real-space Hamiltonian with $L=40$ unit cells, though users may optionally specify a custom region and resolution.
-The resultant region $\Omega$ is discretized into a grid of complex energy values.
+We choose an energy domain $\Omega\subset\mbb{C}$ in the complex energy plane (the minimal square) that encloses the entire spectral graph $\mathcal{G}$.
+By default, Poly2Graph estimates $\Omega$ by diagonalising a small real-space Hamiltonian with $L=40$ unit cells, though users may optionally specify a custom domain and resolution.
+The resultant domain $\Omega$ is discretized into a grid of complex energy values.
 In HSG-12M, we used a default resolution of 256 (initial) × 4 (adaptive enhancement) = 1024 points along each axis.

 For each sample energy $E \in \Omega$, we solve the roots $\{z_i(E)\}$ of $P(z,E)=0$ (treating $E$ as constant) and then sort them by magnitude $|z_1(E)|\le|z_2(E)|\le\cdots\le|z_{p+q}(E)|$.
-This is the computational bottleneck in naive approaches---solving roots of a large batch of high-degree polynomial for every grid point is extremely expensive.
-To tame this bottleneck, we implement a custom, optimized root-solver based on Frobenius companion matrices and parallel eigen-solvers with auto-backend detection for optional GPU acceleration, cutting wall-time from days to seconds.
+This is the \textit{computational bottleneck} in naive approaches---solving roots of an enormous batch (by default $1024^2\approx 10^6$) of polynomials for every grid point is extremely expensive.
+To tame this bottleneck, we implement a custom, optimized root-solver based on Frobenius companion matrices and parallel eigen-solvers with auto-backend detection for optional GPU acceleration, cutting wall-time from hours to milli-seconds.

-\textbf{Spectral Potential \& Density-of-States (as 2D Images).} With the roots $\{z_i(E)\}$ computed, we leverage non-Bloch band theory~\cite{taiZoologyNonHermitianSpectra2023,xiongGraphMorphologyNonHermitian2023,wangAmoebaFormulation2024} and reliably compute the \textit{spectral potential}\footnote{The spectral potential is also known as the Ronkin function, an algebro-geometric property of $P(z,E)$~\cite{wangAmoebaFormulation2024}} as:
+\textbf{Spectral Potential \& Density-of-States (as 2D Images).} With the roots $\{z_i(E)\}$ computed, we leverage non-Bloch band theory~\citep{taiZoologyNonHermitianSpectra2023,xiongGraphMorphologyNonHermitian2023,wangAmoebaFormulation2024} and reliably compute the \textit{spectral potential}\footnote{The spectral potential is also known as the Ronkin function, an algebro-geometric property of $P(z,E)$~\citep{wangAmoebaFormulation2024}} as:

 where $a_q(E)$ is the leading coefficient of the characteristic polynomial.
 The Laplacian of this potential yields the \textit{Density of States} (DOS):